 In North Carolina, an absolute divorce may be granted on one of two grounds: one year’s separation pursuant and incurable insanity.
 Obtaining a divorce based on incurable insanity requires a minimum 3-year separation and also requires that evidence be given by specified experts as to the spouse’s insanity.
 The insanity basis for divorce is now little used.

 The “no fault” divorce statute in North Carolina provides that “marriages may be dissolved and the parties thereto divorced from the bonds of matrimony on the application of either party, if and when the husband and wife have lived separate and apart for one year, and the plaintiff or defendant in the suit for divorce has resided in the State for a period of six months.”

 Remember that you can get an absolute divorce whether or not you and your spouse have resolved any of the other issues arising from your separation, such as custody, spousal and child support, or distribution of property.

-The requirements for obtaining an absolute divorce on the ground of one year’s separation are as follows:
+The requirements for obtaining an NC absolute divorce on the grounds of one year’s separation are as follows:

 Either the plaintiff or the defendant must have resided in North Carolina for at least six months immediately preceding the institution of the divorce action.
 The six-month residency requirement is jurisdictional.
 In the event the requirement is not met, the court would not have jurisdiction to try the action and any decree rendered would be void.
 For more information on jurisdiction in North Carolina, please click here.